 What started as training for a sprint triathlon turned into training for my first half Ironman race.
 This post explains my training, preparing for race day, and the full race report from my first half Ironman, which was the Ironman 70.3 Muncie Race.

-However, it was in the same car ride when I learned about triathlons that I also committed to training for one.
+However, it was in the same day I learned about triathlons that I committed to training for one.
 Fast forward to a few months later (right after running my first marathon), and I started to train for my first triathlon.

-What started as training for a sprint triathlon turned into training for a half ironman….
 This is definitely an example of my intense, achievement-focused personality to go hard with personal goals.
 When I started training for the sprint triathlon, I realized that really enjoyed the variation in training and challenging myself mentally and physically with each race, so I set out with the following goals: